cohere-ai/sandbox-topically/README.md

 `pip install topically[bertopic]`

+# How it works

+Topically uses a generative langauge model (GPT) to assign a name to the text cluster.
+It sends a request to Cohere's managed model (get an [API key](https://os.cohere.ai/register) and use it for free for prototyping).

+To generate the titles, topically uses a couple of bundled prompts.
+To get the best names for your use case, it's best to edit the prompt to add more information about the context, and add good cluster names for 3-5 of your clusters.

+This works best on short texts (given the context length limitations of GPT models).
+If you're working with long texts, you may experiment with excerpts or summaries of the texts.

 # Get support
 If you have any questions or comments, please file an issue or reach out to us on [Discord](https://discord.gg/co-mmunity).